Peter Moyo was suspended in May 2019, with the company stating there had been a material breakdown in trust and confidence between him and the board.

-In addition to his Old Mutual role, Manuel was also chairperson of First Respondent and Rothschild, both of which were involved in, and stood to gain from, the managed separation of the Old Mutual Group.
+In addition to his Old Mutual Ltd role, Manuel was also chairperson of Old Mutual plc and Rothschild, both of which were involved in, and stood to gain from, the managed separation of the group.

 His concerns were disregarded and Moyo stated that he noticed his relationships with Manuel “going sour”.